Gutter guard ice dams – people get really, really angry when the gutter guard they install suddenly creates icicles when they never had them before.

-No gutter, whether protected by a gutter guard or not, is immune to icicles forming.
-Conditions naturally exist related to gutter guards and ice dams before a gutter guard is installed.
+No gutter, whether protected by a gutter guard or not, is immune to icicles forming or conditions existing related to ice dams.
 It’s not uncommon to notice or really pay attention to ice dams or icicles until after you’ve gone through the expense of installing your MasterShield gutter guard system.

-Ice dams and icicles are the biggest issue if you are dealing with a section of gutter near an entrance way, a stoop or a ab0ve a garage door.
+Gutter guard ice dams and icicles are the biggest issues if you are dealing with a section of gutter near an entrance way, a stoop or above a garage door.
 If you are considering having a MasterShield Gutter Protection system installed, you may be able to help the system experience a faster melt rate if your dealer installs our High Flow filter in the panel above the egress.

 If you live in a snow zone, you may also want to make sure that you have a snow rake available to you.
 Rake the snow off your roof when you are shoveling your walkways.
 By pulling snow off the roof above the places where you enter and exit your home you will also alleviate icicle formation.

 Have any questions about gutter guard ice dams you’d like to ask us?
 Feel free to leave a comment below.